Joe-Public/molecule-docker-systemd/debian/README.md

 #### Debian 12

-Compared to the other versions the configuration `cgroupns_mode: host` is not needed.
+For Debian 12 the only difference would be the tag for the image:

 ```yaml
 platforms: